Mykonos (song)

-Mykonos is the third single from indie folk band Fleet Foxes, from their 2008 EP Sun Giant.
+"Mykonos" is a song by American indie folk band Fleet Foxes, from their second EP Sun Giant (2008).
 It was released in the UK on January 27, 2009, by European label Bella Union; in the format of 7" vinyl as well as a digital download, and peaked at number 51 on the UK Singles Chart.
 The B-side is a live version of "Tiger Mountain Peasant Song" from their debut album.
 On May 5, 2009, it was released in the U.S. on Seattle-based record label Sub Pop, with the song "False Knight On the Road" in place of "Tiger Mountain Peasant Song".
 An alternate version of the song, with a track length of 3:39, was released on the deluxe version of their debut album Fleet Foxes.

 Track listing

 All songs written by Robin Pecknold.